Alex Galchenyuk: Kontinental Hockey League

 With NHL interest ceased as a free agent, Galchenyuk opted to pursue his professional career abroad by agreeing to a two-year contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL) on August 25, 2023.
 In the 2023–24 season, Galchenyuk matched his previous season totals in registering 16 goals and 42 points through 61 regular season games.
 He helped SKA advance to the second round, collecting 5 points through 9 appearances.

 Opting not to proceed with the second year of his contract with SKA, Galchenyuk was signed by fellow Russian club, Amur Khabarovsk on a one-year deal, on May 17, 2024.

+After two seasons with Amur, Galchenyuk was again on the move, signing as a free agent to a two-year contract with his third KHL club, Spartak Moscow, on June 4, 2026.

 Personal life

 Galchenyuk was born in Milwaukee, Wisconsin, to former Soviet and Belarusian hockey player Alexander Galchenyuk and a Belarusian mother.
 He has an older sister, Anna.
 Galchenyuk's father was a member of the International Hockey League (IHL)'s Milwaukee Admirals at the time of his birth.
 The family moved to Europe when Galchenyuk was four, following his father's hockey career in Germany, Italy and Russia.
-They eventually settled in Russia, where the younger Galchenyuk began his hockey career before moving back to North America when he was 15, first to Chicago, Illinois, and then to Sarnia, Ontario, where Alex Galchenyuk, Sr. coaches.
+They eventually settled in Russia, where the younger Galchenyuk began his hockey career before moving back to North America when he was 15, first to Chicago, Illinois, and then to Sarnia, Ontario, where Alex Galchenyuk Sr. coaches.

 On March 5, 2025, Amur Khabarovsk, the team he played for, announced that Galchenyuk had become a Russian citizen and now had a Russian passport.

 Galchenyuk is fluent in Russian, Italian and English.